 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Stepan Company reported total carbon emissions of approximately 246,980,000 kg CO2e, comprising 184,050,000 kg CO2e from Scope 1 and 62,930,000 kg CO2e from Scope 2 (market-based).
-This represents a slight decrease from 2022, where total emissions were about 247,650,000 kg CO2e, with Scope 1 emissions at 185,910,000 kg CO2e and Scope 2 emissions at 61,740,000 kg CO2e (market-based).
+This reflects a slight decrease from 2022, where emissions were about 247,650,000 kg CO2e, with Scope 1 emissions at 185,910,000 kg CO2e and Scope 2 emissions at 61,740,000 kg CO2e (market-based).
 Over the past few years, Stepan has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
 The company has not reported any Scope 3 emissions, indicating a focus on direct and indirect emissions from its operations and energy use.
-Stepan's emissions intensity has varied, with a market-based emissions intensity of approximately 126 kg CO2e per tonne in 2023, compared to 110 kg CO2e per tonne in 2022.
-The company has not inherited emissions data from any parent or related organizations, and all reported figures are derived directly from Stepan Company.
-Overall, while Stepan Company has made strides in tracking and reporting its emissions, further details on specific reduction initiatives or targets would enhance its climate commitment profile.
+Stepan's emissions intensity has shown variability, with a market-based emissions intensity of approximately 126 kg CO2e per tonne in 2023, compared to 110 kg CO2e per tonne in 2022.
+This suggests ongoing efforts to manage emissions relative to production levels.
+As of now, Stepan Company has not set any Science-Based Targets Initiative (SBTi) reduction targets or participated in other notable climate pledges.
+The absence of specific reduction initiatives highlights an opportunity for the company to enhance its climate commitments in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents